Use Your Noodle

 What it does:

-This scoop toy encourages infants to explore the characteristics of materials.
+This scoop toy encourages infants to explore the characteristics

 It provides toddlers with opportunities for imaginative play as well as